Success Story: Improving Infection Prevention and Control Education in Ethiopia’s Medical Schools

 The linkage between Ethiopia’s Ministry of Health and most of the academic institutions responsible for training health care workers is not strong.
 As a result, new regulations and guidelines are rarely communicated to educational institutions, so students in the health sciences often don’t get up-to-date training based on the latest standards.
 These deficiencies in pre-service education can result in substandard health service provision, particularly in IPC and patient safety.

-With funding from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), through the U.S. Agency for International Development (USAID)/Ethiopia, AIDSTAR-One is collaborating with seven universities and three regional health sciences colleges on a two-year project (ending in January 2014) to improve pre-service education in IPC and patient safety.
+With funding from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), through the U.S. Agency for International Development (USAID)/Ethiopia, AIDSTAR-One is collaborating with seven universities and three regional health sciences colleges to improve pre-service education in IPC and patient safety.
 AIDSTAR-One’s capacity-building assistance includes curriculum development, IPC and patient safety training, and provision of equipment for demonstration centers where students can get a practical, hands-on educational experience.
 AIDSTAR-One is also working to establish professional development centers within the universities to strengthen faculty knowledge and skills and to further the sustainability of the program.

 To design, monitor, and supervise these activities, each institution created a technical working group of top academic leaders to collaborate with AIDSTAR-One.
 As a first step, the institutions conducted a needs assessment at each site.